Get Confidential Help 24/7

 Medication-assisted treatment (MAT) helps to manage the symptoms that can lead to relapse and helps to sustain sobriety.
 We know the best results come with an interdisciplinary approach that combines medication with behavioral therapy in treating the physical and psychological roots of addiction.
 MAT is an important part of that approach. – Medical Director Dr. Meera Joseph, MD

-Our Facility and Location – Our state-of-the art facility offers a full continuum of substance abuse care, all within the safety and convenience of one peaceful, self-contained campus in sunny Juno Beach, Florida.
+Our Facility and Location – Our state-of-the-art rehabilitation facility offers a full continuum of substance abuse care, all within the safety and convenience of one peaceful, self-contained campus in sunny Juno Beach, Florida.
 (Take a virtual tour of our “home away from home.”)

 An unsupervised drug or alcohol detox can be medically dangerous.
 We have a well-rounded team of medical and psychiatric providers who are able to provide a multidisciplinary treatment program.
 Co-occurring medical conditions are closely monitored so that the patient can focus on the detox and recovery process while being assured that all aspects of their health are being managed. – Medical Director Dr. Meera Joseph, MD